yrccondor/wp-webauthn/readme.txt

 Update: Third-party libraries

 == Upgrade Notice ==

+= 1.2.4 =
+Improvred HTTPS checking and added new translations

 = 1.2.3 =
 Avoid locking users out if WebAuthn is not available and update translations